OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 to the energetics of the different lambda states that were sampled, or to the analysis of the change in structural conformation over time in each state.

-.. todo: issue 792, consolidate this page into its own analysis page and link both RBFE and AFE pages to it

 * Energetic and replica exchange analysis.
 These analyses consider the swapping and energetic overlap between the different simulated states to help assess the convergence and correctness of the estimate of free energy difference produced.